How to Use LinkedIn as a Marketing Tool

 Peggy P. Edge is a Certified Executive Coach, LinkedIn Trainer, Speaker, and Business Consultant.
 She works with Sales Executives to help them GET THE EDGE over their competition using LinkedIn as a marketing tool.
 To work with Peggy, you can reach her at: peggy@peggyedge.com or office: 214-725-7626.

 Recently, I received two job change notifications from my LinkedIn® connections.
-I went out to take a look at their profiles expecting to see some information about these new positions.
+I looked at their profiles expecting to see some information about these new positions.
 To my dismay, neither of my connections had updated their LI profile appropriately.

-One person still had their previous job title listed in their headline.
+One person had a previous job title listed in their headline.
 The other person had not updated the website of their new company.

-Photo – Spend a little money to have a professional photograph of yourself.
-Remember the dress for success pointers that you need to look like a professional if you expect to be taken seriously in your business.
+Photo – Spend a little money to get a professional photograph of yourself.
+Remember the dress-for-success pointers that you need to look like a professional if you expect to be taken seriously in your business.
+(Size: 400×400 pixels) Update this photo every couple of years.

-Headline – Create a headline that is reflective of what service you provide to the marketplace.
-Some people think of this as their actual job title.
+Headline – This is NOT a job title.
+Create a headline that reflects what service you provide to the marketplace.
 Instead, when deciding how to describe your job position, think about how someone might search for you with your area of expertise.

 Company Website – Include your company’s website so that people can connect with you and your company.
-Too many times, I have seen my connections forget to update this portion of their profile.
+You are allowed to have up to 3 website links in the Contact Information area of the profile.
+After updating your links, test every one of them to make sure they work.

 Work Experience – Create a 3-paragraph description of your new position.
 Use present tense grammar when writing about your new job.

-Phone number – Provide your office phone number in your contact information.
+Phone number – Provide your office or cell phone number in your contact information.
 When I teach LinkedIn® classes, I’m adamant about making it easy for people to get in touch with you.
-Again, you won’t get any more robocalls or solicitation calls than you do normally.

 Education – Have you completed additional continuing education coursework?
 Or earned a special certification or degree?
 Update your education section of LinkedIn® with any classes that you have taken.

 Skills – What about new skills learned or obtained during your prior employment?
 Have you learned a new CRM program or become proficient with Excel spreadsheets?
 Be sure to include all of your skill-set information on your LI profile.
-Be proactive to ask for skill endorsement from those who can speak to your areas of expertise.
+Be proactive in asking for skill endorsement from those who can speak to your areas of expertise.
+You can use up to 100 skills on your profile.
+Once you have updated your skill list, add applicable skills to each of your work experiences.

 Volunteer / Civic work – Were you the captain of a team to raise money for your favorite charity?
-Employers, as well as prospective clients, are very interested in seeing that you are proactive in giving back to your community.
-List the volunteer experience as well as give details of any managerial work that you provided.
+Employers and prospective clients, are very interested in seeing that you are proactive in giving back to your community.
+List volunteer experiences and enumerate details of any managerial work that you provided.
+This section is drafted the same as if it were a job.

 Recommendations – Give to get!
-Be willing to provide a recommendation to several people who you have worked with.
-Former supervisors or business associates are good examples of people who know, like and trust you.
+Be willing to provide recommendations to several people with whom you have worked.
+Former supervisors or business associates are good examples of people who know, like, and trust you.
 Don’t be shy about asking.
 If you don’t ask, you will not receive it!

-Finally, start reaching out to your most trusted contacts to let them know that you have made a career move.
+Finally, let your trusted contacts to let them know you have made a career move.

-Peggy Edge provides LinkedIn® training to individuals as well as sales teams.
+Peggy Edge provides LinkedIn® Makeovers and training to individuals, executives, small-medium companies, and sales teams.
 To hire Peggy, call her at 214-725-7626 or link with her on LinkedIn® at: www.linkedin.com/in/peggyedge